 - A minimum age requirement of 16 years, which a country can choose to reduce to 12 years, with the possibility for younger persons to fly under the supervision of a pilot of at least 16 years old;

-- All pilots flying unmanned aircraft weighing more than 250 gr need to be registered and the registration number must be displayed on aircraft;
+- All pilots flying unmanned aircraft weighing more than 250 gr or with a camera need to be registered and the registration number must be displayed on aircraft;

 - All pilots will need to complete an online theoretical knowledge training course and pass an online examination (valid for five years).